florent37/Android-OkGraphQl/README.md

       ...
 ```

-This example will generate :
+This example will generate the query :

 ```
 {